 This amendment is effective for annual periods beginning on or after January 1, 2024.
-Earlier application is permitted.
-The extent of the impact of adoption of this amendment has not yet been determined.
+The Company adopted the amendment effective January 1, 2024, which did not have a material impact on the Company's financial statements.

 Non-IFRS Financial Performance Measures